ferrellsl/QuikGrid/README.md

 FOR QUESTIONS or COMMENTS:

-I can be reached at: sferrellblue <at/> yahoo.com if you have any questions or comments.
+I can be reached at: sferrellblue >at< yahoo.com if you have any questions or comments.